Always Overexpose Your Film: A Beginner's Guide

 That is what the camera is.
 A tool for getting an intention across.
 If you know what you are trying to say, the settings follow.
 If you do not, no aperture will save you.

 The same logic carries over to other dials.
-I have written about overexposing film for the same reason: one less thing to think about while the moment is happening.
+I have written about overexposing film for the same reason.
+And about the beauty of imperfections in film photography for the broader idea: the photograph is what survives the choices, not the gear that made them.

 Why do street photographers use F8?